ousiax/ousiax.github.io/_posts/2017-11-26-understanding-the-linux-kernel-02-memory-addressing.md

 Starting with the 80386 model, Intel microprocessors perform address translation in two different ways called *real mode* and *protected mode*.
 Real mode exists mostly to maintain processor compatibility with older models and to allow the operating system to bootstrap.

+### 2.2.1 Segmentation Registers

+A logical address consists of two parts: a segment identifier and an offset that specifies the relative address within the segment.
+The segment identifier is a 16-bit field called *Segment Selector*, while the offset is a 32-bit field.

+To make it easy to retrieve segment selectors quickly, the processor provides *segmentation registers* whose only purpose is to hold Segment Selectors: these registers are called **cs**, **ss**, **ds**, **es**, **fs** and **gs**.
+Although there are only six of them, a program can reuse the same segmentation register for different purposes by saving its content in memory and then restoring it later.

+Three of the six segmentation registers have specific purposes:

+**cs**

+    The code segment register, which points to a segment containing program instructions

+**ss**

+    The stack segment register, which points to a segment containing the current progam stack

+**ds**

+    The data segment register, which points to a segment containing static and external data

+The remaining three segmentation registers are general purpose and may refer to arbitrary segments.

+The **cs** register has another important function: it includes a 2-bit field that specifies the Current Privilege Level (**CPL**) of the CPU.
+The value 0 denotes the highest privilege level, while the value 3 denotes the lowest one.
+Linux uses only levels 0 and 3, which are respectively called **Kernel Mode** and **User Mode**.

 - - -

 ## References